 Intern Fire Safety Procedure

-Prior to Check-in, all interns are required to review and certify that they have reviewed the fire safety plan information about East Campus.
+Prior to Check-in, all interns are required to review and certify that they have reviewed the fire safety plan information for Ruggles and 47 Claremont.
 This fire safety plan contains important fire safety information and evacuation procedures.
 A summary of these evacuation procedures is also posted on the back of residential room doors.
 To maximize personal fire safety, interns should familiarize themselves with these materials.
-Fire safety plans for East Campus are available online.
+Fire safety plans for Ruggles and 47 Claremont are available online.
 Interns may also request a copy of these plans by emailing Conference Housing.
 If a replacement fire safety door sticker is needed, interns may email Conference Housing.

 Fire detection, suppression, and notification equipment is located in the residence halls for the protection of interns.
 Activation of an alarm will automatically cause a response by the New York City Fire Department.
 False alarms waste time and resources, and endanger the lives of firefighters and people needing their assistance.
 Sounding false alarms, starting open fires, arson, and tampering with fire safety equipment are criminal offenses.
 Any intern involved with infractions of fire safety is in severe violation of University regulations and is punishable by expulsion from the program without a refund.
 For any questions regarding fire safety policies or procedures, please contact Public Safety at 212-854-2797.
 If an alarm results in a fine by the Fire Department, the smallest definable group of responsible interns will be billed for the fine.